 When I look for the best GPS cycling computers I want at least 12 hours of battery life when using all the features.
 And when I’m finished riding I can recharge and download the data from the GPS computer overnight.

 I’ve tried using a GPS enabled hiking watch as a cycling computer and I find they just don’t do a good job.
 There was a time not long ago when the battery life on a GPS watch was nowhere near as good as dedicated GPS enabled cycling computers.
 Times are changing quickly with GPS watches getting much better.
 But when cycling it is rather annoying to look at your wrist for details.
 I even mounted one around my handlebars and it was still rather average.

 Handheld Hiking Computer

 Before I started using GPS bike computers I was using a Handheld Hiking GPS with a bike mount.
-It was able to tell me my speed, direction of travel and it had decent battery life.
+It was able to tell me my speed, direction of travel, and it had decent battery life.
 But it wasn’t able to do everything that even the most basic cycling computer can do.

 Smartphones don’t use the same GPS technology as a GPS cycling computer.
-The GPS signal is not as strong or accurate, specially when away from wifi, cell phone towers and cell phone signal.
+The GPS signal is not as strong or accurate, especially when away from wifi, cell phone towers, and cell phone signal.
 They are good, but not as good.
 Also, the battery life is not as good as any dedicated GPS cycling computer.
 Keep in mind that the basic computer on a budget GPS cycling computer is better and more accurate than a smartphone.

 A smartphone can be connected to the cycle computer to take advantage of weather updates and more.